Beano's Back To School Guide To: Making Friends

 Don't let the idea od going into a new school stress you out – here's some tips of making some awesome new friends!

-Some of you might be going into a new school and have the chance to make some more new friends.
+You might even be going into a new school – so this is an awesome chance to make some more new friends!

-That can be stressful – even adults get a bit wobbly when they have to introduce themselves lots of new people.
-Here's some tips on how to make some pals in the playground.
+It’s worth remembering that even adults get a bit wobbly when they have to introduce themselves lots of new people, so here are some tips on how to make some pals in the playground.

 1. TURN YOUR PHONE OFF!